If there’s one question I get the most from readers and students, it’s this:

 - Samba Groove

-Once you have a rhythm picked out to focus on in your studies, pick a tune and apply that rhythm over that tune with a metronome or jam track.
+Once you have a rhythm, pick a tune and apply that rhythm to the tune with a metronome or jam track.

-From there, take that same rhythm to other tunes, other tempos, and other voicings, as you prepare yourself to effectively and comfortably apply that rhythm to a jam situation.
+From there, take that same rhythm to other tunes, other tempos, and other voicings, as you prepare to effectively and comfortably apply that rhythm to a jam.

 To take your rhythms further, check out my eBook “Modern Time: Rhythmic Fundamentals for the Improvising Musician.”

 Jazz Chord Lines and Phrases

-One of the biggest issues guitarists face when learning chords, is learning shapes on the fretboard, but when it comes time to applying these shapes to a tune in a jam, they fall flat.
+One of the biggest issues guitarists face when learning chords is they know shapes, but when it comes time to applying these shapes in a jam session, they fall flat.

-To avoid this happening to you, spend time learning jazz chord lines and phrases, and building your harmonic vocabulary in the same way that you’d study single-note lines in your practicing.
+To avoid this, learn jazz chord lines and phrases, and build your harmonic vocabulary in the same way you study single-note lines.

-There are many great compers and chord soloists out there that you can study, but three of the best are Ed Bickert, Joe Pass, and Lenny Breau.
+There are many great compers and chord soloists out there to study, but three of the best are Ed Bickert, Joe Pass, and Lenny Breau.

-To expand your chord vocabulary, pick a chord line or two, you can transcribe them or learn them from a book, and work those lines over any tune that you’re studying.
+To expand your chord vocabulary, pick a chord line, you can transcribe it or learn it from a book, and work that line over any tune you’re studying.

-This could mean that every time the chords for the line you learned, ii-V-I for example, comes up, you apply the chord line you learned to those changes to hear how that line sits over different parts of the tune.
+This could mean that every time the chords for the line, ii-V-I for example, comes up, you apply the chord line to those changes.

 If you’re unsure of where to start when it comes to learning chord lines and phrases, check out my “141 Jazz Guitar Licks” article.

 How to Learn Jazz Melodies